 Jaguar XF review - Reliability and Safety

-Strong standard safety kit and good Driver Power results put the XF in a good light
+Strong standard safety kit and good Driver Power results, but customers question XF reliability

 Jaguar is a consistently better performer than Audi, BMW or Mercedes in our Driver Power customer satisfaction survey, and has frequently made the top 10 of our manufacturer poll.
 It's on a par with Volvo for customer satisfaction, although all of these manufacturers have to play second fiddle to regular Driver Power front runner Lexus.

-XF owners appreciate their cars for their performance, comfort and looks, but reliability appears to be a regular cause for complaint, and this is dragging the company's overall scores down.
-If Jag was able to resolve these issues, then it will be able to finish even higher in the poll results.
+XF owners appreciate their cars for their performance, comfort and looks, and if Jag was able to resolve these reliability issues, then it will be able to finish even higher in the poll results.

 The XF comes with a three-year/unlimited mileage warranty, which is standard for the sector, although Audi's similar cover has a 60,000-mile distance limit.
 There’s also three years’ roadside assistance with Jag's policy, so if the car should break down inside the standard warranty period, you’ll be recovered without quibble.